Home Ā» Home Ā» Ideas for DIY Outdoor Fall Flower Planters

 Get ready, because your creative juices are going to be kicking into overdrive.
 Don’t have creative juices, that’s okay, we include the recipes for most of these planters.

-Just a disclaimer here: although most of these fall planters and containers are my own creations, in a few cases, I’ve used stock photos to demonstrate a classic design that I like.
+Just a disclaimer here: some of these pictures are stock photos to demonstrate a classic design.
 In other cases, we’ve included pictures that were sent in by Gingham Gardens’ readers.

-If you’ve followed Gingham Gardens for any length of time, you will know that I love using upcycled vintage items in my gardens.
+If you’ve followed Gingham Gardens for any length of time, you will have noticed that up-cycled vintage items have been used: a look that I love.
 You will see lots of those items here today as well.
 First, my favorite old wheelbarrow.
 The bright colors from the new flowers and pumpkins really make this planter a focal point in the corner of the yard.
 This fall planter includes: Asters (purple), 3 chrysanthemums, creeping jenny and coleus (that were left from the summer arrangement) and pumpkins.

-My favorite old whiskey barrel planter makes a very festive fall flower planter with purple fountain grass, rudbeckia, mums and a pumpkin.
+This old whiskey barrel planter made a very festive fall flower planter with purple fountain grass, rudbeckia, mums and a pumpkin.
 The adorable fall sign is available on Etsy.
 As a side note, this shop has some really cute garden signs.

 Don’t have just the right pot or planter for your fall flowers?
 Hollowed out pumpkins make perfect plant pots!